-11.1 Retrieval of BRDF model parameters in the MERIS spectral bands with significant water vapour and O2 absorption simulated and measured MERIS observations 709 nm, 761 nm and 900 nm than in neighbouring spectral bands not sensitive to absorption from these gas (red curves in Figure 3).
+The retrieval of BRDF model parameters over the PICS in the MERIS spectral bands with significant absorption from water vapour and O2 results into larger RMSE between the simulated and measured MERIS observations 709 nm, 761 nm and 900 nm than in neighbouring spectral bands not sensitive to absorption from these gas (red curves in Figure 3).
 There are two explanations for this larger residual RMSEs.
 First, the absorption cross sections used for the modelling of these gases might be inaccurate.
 Second, there is an additional variability in the TOA reflectance at 709 nm, 761 nm and 900 nm (black curves in Figure 3).
 Water vapour absorption is influenced by the natural spatio-temporal variability water vapour concentration.
 This might not be sufficiently well captured by the ERA-Interim water vapour fields.
 O2 absorption is mostly influenced by surface pressure variations that are not accounted for in the TOA simulations.
 Moreover, other physical factors might influence the absorption in both bands such as the atmospheric temperature and aerosol optical properties and vertical distribution.